 Never had a breast check?
 You should probably schedule one soon.
-Because according to Dr Felicia Tan from FeM Surgery @ Macpherson, women should get their breasts checked every year once they turn 20.
+Because according to Dr Felicia Tan from FeM Surgery, women should get their breasts checked every year after the age of 20.

 But you don’t necessarily have to go to a doctor to do a breast examination—you can also DIY.
-It really doesn’t matter who carries it out as long as you get them checked.
+It really doesn’t matter who carries it out as long as you get your sisters checked.

-“A survey done by Breast Cancer Foundation in 2017 found that 27 percent of women have not done a breast examination on their own or by a doctor,” says Dr Tan.
-“It is crucial that women start doing self-examinations early.”
+“A survey done by Breast Cancer Foundation in 2017 found that 27 percent of women have not done a breast examination on their own or by a doctor.
+It’s crucial that women start doing these examinations early.”

-Conducting a breast check regularly allows you to detect lumps and other abnormalities early.
+Conducting a breast check regularly allows you to detect lumps and other abnormalities ASAP.

 “Majority of breast lumps felt by women are benign.
-However, all breast lumps should be fully assessed by a breast specialist before coming to the conclusion that it’s benign,” she says.
+However, all breast lumps should be fully assessed by a breast specialist before coming to the conclusion that it’s benign.”

-If you’re wondering, breast cancer isn’t preventable, but early detection through screening programmes can make it potentially curable.
-Get that check done asap already.
+The thing is, though, that breast cancer isn’t preventable but early detection through screening programmes can make it potentially curable, so it’s best t0 do that yearly check.